kandulaganesh/ContainerService/README.md

 6. Define schema in etcd
 7. Agents should subscribe to etcd for any change in data and take appropriate action
 8. Playbooks for scaling master and node
+9. Create internal N/W for nodes in cluster to communicate
+10. Make etcd listen on internal N/W